Lewable3d/Reading-Notes/Class 03.md

 ## gitflow: acp add, commit, push
 - Adding committing to changes and sending them back to github.
 - command in terminal: *git status* tells you what files have changed since your last commit.
-- command in terminal: *code .* open current folder in VS Code Editor
+- command in terminal: *code* . open current folder in VS Code Editor
-- comand in terminal: *git add <file>* to update what will be committed
+- command in terminal: *git add* <file> to update what will be committed
-- comand in terminal: *git restore <file>* to discard changes in working directory.
+- command in terminal: *git restore* <file> to discard changes in working directory.
+- command in terminal: "*git add*" and/or "*git commit -a*"

 :smirk: